MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/update-local-agent.md

 | 1.0.0               | This version enables the [Reconfigure feature](../../dev-itpro/lifecycle-services/reconfigure-environment.md) for failed deployments. | October 2017 | January 31, 2023 |
 | Null                | This initial version deploys Platform update 8. | July 2017 | January 31, 2023 |

-## What's new in local agent 3.2.3
+## What's new in local agent 3.3.0
-- This version adds a new feature along with the infrastructure scripts to manage Service Fabric dynamic node tags.
+- This version adds a new feature to manage Service Fabric dynamic node tags.
+This requires some additional setup that is provided with version 2.20.0 of the infrastructure scripts.

 ## What's new in local agent 3.2.3
 - This version fixes a bug where the topology.xml was being cached and not updated from Lifecycle Services.